Reethikaa05/ReelGPT/README.md

 - 🧠 **Memory and persistency**: Ensures long-term persistency of automated editing variables with TinyDB.

-## 🚀 Quick Start: Run ShortGPT on Google Colab (https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing)
+## 🚀 Quick Start: Run ReelGPT on Google Colab (https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing)

 If you prefer not to install the prerequisites on your local system, you can use the Google Colab notebook.
 This option is free and requires no installation setup.

 1. Click on the link to the Google Colab notebook: [https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing](https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing)

 2. Once you're in the notebook, simply run the cells in order from top to bottom.
 You can do this by clicking on each cell and pressing the 'Play' button, or by using the keyboard .
-Enjoy using ShortGPT!
+Enjoy using !

-# Instructions for running shortGPT locally
+# Instructions for running ReelGPT locally
 This guide provides step-by-step instructions for installing shortGPT and its dependencies.
 To run ShortGPT locally, you need Docker.

 ## Installation Steps

-To run ShortGPT, you need to have docker.
+To run ReelGPT , you need to have docker.
 Follow the instructions "installation-notes.md" for more details.

 1. For running the Dockerfile, do this:
 ```bash